moromis/DungeonCrawler/README.md

 *U and arrow key in direction of '=' (door) to unlock said door.

-*Monsters spawn with a variety of looks and chase the player.
+*Monsters spawn and chase the the player if within a radius.

-**To download the executable .jar file to immediately play the game, download and double click DungeonCrawler.jar
+**To download the executable .jar file to immediately play the game, download and double click DungeonCrawler.jar**